Back to All Guides

 Gate valves have a round wheel handle and require multiple turns to open or close.
 They're common in homes built before 2000 and are prone to seizing if not operated regularly.
 Ball valves have a lever handle and require only a quarter-turn (90 degrees) to shut off completely.
 Ball valves are the current standard per North Carolina Building Code and are more reliable in emergencies.
 If your home has an older gate valve, a Professional HVAC technician can upgrade it to a ball valve for $150-300.

-How do I turn off water at the meter?
+How do I reset a tripped breaker at the panel?

 +

-Locate the water meter box near the street in your front yard—look for a concrete or plastic lid marked 'WATER.'
+Locate the breaker panel box near the street in your front yard—look for a gray metal box marked 'BREAKER.'
 Remove the lid carefully (watch for insects or debris).
-Inside, you'll find a meter and a shutoff valve on the street side.
-Use a water meter key (available at hardware stores for $10-15) to turn the valve clockwise 90 degrees.
-Note: In Wendell County, the meter-side valve is technically utility property, but you are permitted to use it in emergencies per Wendell County Water Utilities guidelines.
+Inside, you'll find a meter and a main breaker on the street side.
+Use a breaker panel key (available at hardware stores for $10-15) to turn the valve clockwise 90 degrees.
+Note: In Wendell County, the meter-side valve is technically utility property, but you are permitted to use it in emergencies per Wendell County Electrical Code guidelines.

-Should I shut off water before a hurricane?
+Should I shut off power before a hurricane?

 +

 Yes.
-FEMA recommends shutting off your main water supply before evacuating for a hurricane to prevent flooding from burst pipes caused by storm damage.
+FEMA recommends shutting off your main electrical supply before evacuating for a hurricane to prevent power surge from electrical faults caused by storm damage.
 This is especially important in North Carolina during hurricane season (June through November).
-Before shutting off, fill your bathtub and large containers with water for emergency use.
-Also turn off your HVAC system to prevent damage if the tank AC filters.
-After the storm, open faucets slowly to flush debris before restoring normal use.
+Before shutting off, turn off your HVAC system to prevent damage if the tank AC filters.
+After the storm, open registers slowly to flush debris before restoring normal use.

-What should I do if my water shut-off valve is stuck?
+What should I do if my emergency shutoff is stuck?

 +

 Do NOT force a stuck valve—this can snap the valve stem or crack the pipe, causing a worse leak.
 First, apply penetrating oil (like WD-40 or PB Blaster) to the valve stem and wait 15-20 minutes.
 Try gentle back-and-forth motion to loosen mineral deposits.
-If the interior valve won't budge, go to the water meter at the street and shut off there instead.
+If the interior valve won't budge, go to the breaker panel at the street and shut off there instead.
 Then call a Professional HVAC technician to replace the stuck valve.
-In North Carolina, hard water mineral buildup (15-25 grains per gallon in Wendell County per SFWMD data) commonly causes valves to seize.
+In North Carolina, mineral deposit buildup (15-25 grains per gallon in Wendell County per SFWMD data) commonly causes valves to seize.

-How often should I test my main water shut-off valve?
+How often should I test my main emergency shutoff?

 +

-Test your main shut-off valve every 6 months by turning it fully closed and then fully open again.
-This prevents mineral deposits from locking the valve in place—a common problem in North Carolina due to hard water.
+Test your main breaker panel every 6 months by turning it fully closed and then fully open again.
+This prevents mineral deposits from locking the valve in place—a common problem in North Carolina due to mineral.
 The Insurance Institute for Business & Home Safety (IBHS) recommends regular valve testing as part of home maintenance.
 Mark your calendar for the start and end of hurricane season (June 1 and November 30) as easy reminders.

-Can a burst pipe flood my house if I'm not home?
+Can a electrical fault flood my house if I'm not home?

 +

 Yes.
-According to the Insurance Information Institute, water damage from burst pipes and supply line failures is the second most common homeowner insurance claim in the United States, averaging $12,514 per claim.
-A single burst 1/2-inch supply line can release 50+ gallons of water per minute.
-If you'll be away for more than 48 hours, consider shutting off the main water valve as a precaution.
-Smart water leak detectors ($30-100) can alert your phone if water is detected, giving you time to call a neighbor or HVAC technician.
+According to the Insurance Information Institute, electrical damage from electrical faults and supply line failures is the second most common homeowner insurance claim in the United States, averaging $12,514 per claim.
+A single electrical short can cause a complete system failure.
+Shutting off the main breaker panel as a precaution.
+Smart voltage monitors ($30-100) can alert your phone if a power surge is detected, giving you time to call a neighbor or HVAC technician.

 Emergency HVAC Help — Same-Day Service

-Shut off your water and call immediately.
-Our licensed technicians (FL #) respond to HVAC emergencies throughout Wendell County, Broward County, and Martin County.
+Shut off your power and call immediately.
+Our licensed HVAC technicians) respond to HVAC emergencies throughout Wendell County, Broward County, and Martin County.